Return to On-site Working: staff guidance

 Changes to your normal working practices

 Your contract of employment may specify your normal working hours and place of work.
-In the current, extremely unusual circumstances, your line manager may need to ask you to work different hours (although not excessive hours) and in a different location for a limited period of time.
+In the current, extremely unusual circumstances, your line manager or supervisor may need to ask you to work different hours (although not excessive hours) and in a different location for a limited period of time.

 In order to maintain safe working practices and the required social distancing on site, it may be necessary for your department to ask you to make some changes to your normal working practices as part of a structured risk assessment and risk mitigation process.